 As moms, we want to make the most of our days.
-We want to feel success as we manage our homes, homeschool our children, shuttle kids here and there, prepare healthy meals, stay involved in our community, and keep that relationship with hubby in focus.
+We want to feel successful as we manage our homes, homeschool our children, shuttle kids here and there, prepare healthy meals, stay involved in our community, and keep that relationship with hubby in focus.

-With a view of the entire week, you can begin with implementing a weekly routine.
+With a view of the entire week, you can begin implementing a weekly routine.
 Try out your new schedule for a week and then make adjustments.
 The goal is to find a rhythm that works for your family.
 As each family is distinctly different from each other, here are a few tips to finding your rhythm.

 Finding a Weekly Rhythm